N. American pipeline operator Enbridge swings to loss on $1.86 bln…

 Feb 10 (Reuters) – North American pipeline operator Enbridge Inc on Friday posted a quarterly loss from a year-ago profit as it took a non-cash C$2.5 billion ($1.86 billion) hit from higher cost of capital related to its natural gas transmission business.

-Enbridge, a leading transporter of crude oil and eVDEn evE NAKliyat natural gas, delivered 3.1 million barrels of oil per day (bpd) on its Mainline system, slightly higher than the 3 million bpd delivered a year ago.
+Enbridge, a leading transporter of crude oil and natural gas, delivered 3.
+If you’re ready to learn more regarding EvDen eve naKliYaT check out the web-page.
+1 million barrels of oil per day (bpd) on its Mainline system, slightly higher than the 3 million bpd delivered a year ago.

 Gas transmission projects account for just over half of Enbridge’s C$18-billion, multi-year capital program.Chief Executive Greg Ebel told analysts that Enbridge is in good position to manage inflation because the timing of its projects is staggered.

 On an adjusted basis, Enbridge earned 63 Canadian cents per share, missing analysts’ average expectation of 73 Canadian cents, according to Refinitiv data.The company cited rising interest rates in its lower adjusted earnings.

 Enbridge is in «constructive» negotiations with oil shippers on a new basis to charge for space on its Mainline, Ebel said, eVDEN EvE naKliyat after the Canada Energy Regulator rejected in 2021 Enbridge’s plan to sell nearly all of its space under long-term contract.